 Let’s look in more detail at some of the things that a small business owner might want to do as the EOFY approaches:

-The purchase of certain items, relevant to the running of your business is tax deductible, meaning that you can offset the amount of tax paid against the tax you owe.
-So as the end of financial year approaches, think about any items you need for your business and whether it makes sense to purchase them before 30th June, and therefore have the tax deduction in the current tax year, rather than waiting until July or later to make the purchase.
+• Bring forward purchases –The purchase of certain items, relevant to the running of your business is tax-deductible, meaning that you can offset the amount of tax paid against the tax you owe.
+So as the end of the financial year approaches, think about any items you need for your business and whether it makes sense to purchase them before 30th June, and therefore have the tax deduction in the current tax year, rather than waiting until July or later to make the purchase.

-Unsold stock not only represents unrealised revenue, but will be shown as a liability on your balance sheet, impacting the overall financial health of your business.
-It is a good idea to review your stock position, and decide whether to carry stock over, or whether you want to have a campaign to sell as much as possible before the 30th June deadline.
+• Sell surplus stock – Unsold stock not only represents unrealised revenue but will be shown as a liability on your balance sheet, impacting the overall financial health of your business.
+It is a good idea to review your stock position and decide whether to carry the stock over, whether you want to have the campaign sell as much as possible before the 30th June deadline.

 But EOFY isn’t only about getting your financials in order.
 It’s a time to review and plan and small businesses might also want to think about: